-New JPII Professors Raise Eyebrows With Statements on Homosexuality, Contraception
+New JPII Institute Professors Question Church Orthodoxy on Homosexuality, Contraception

 The interview appeared to suggest that Father Chiodi was open to considering homosexual acts as “objectively good,” according to bioethicist Tommaso Scandroglio, writing in the Italian Catholic daily La Nuova Bussola Quotidiana.

 Father Guenzi expressed similar views to Father Chiodi in another recent interview with Avvenire.
-On the subject of whether homosexual acts could ever be licit, Father Guenzi equivocated, saying it depended on the “relationship between the intention of the subject and the sense of their actions.”
+On the subject of whether homosexual acts could ever be licit, Father Guenzi equivocated, saying it depended on the “relationship, between the intention of the individual and the sense of their actions.”
 In this regard, he added, “they may be deemed ‘imperfect’ as other sexual behaviors are, even within the life of a stable heterosexual couple.”

 With respect to homosexual relations generally, he drew on Amoris Laetitia, Chapter 8, to assert that every situation has to be discerned differently.
 In recent years “we have learned that the natural law must be continually rethought,” he said.
 “There are deep dynamics inherent to each human person which ask to be respected as inherent to the structure of anthropology.”